 Memory Foam Pillows – The Basics

 Memory foam pillows are increasingly common these days with seemingly lower and lower prices.
-With an overflow information, consumers are getting confused between various manufacturer claims.
+Manufacturer claims are confusing consumers with an overflow of information.
 So what are memory foam pillows?

 So it is not cutting edge space technology, but more in the same vein, like velcro is used in space flights.
 Very useful, but not leading edge.

 So what is memory foam?
 Memory foam, or visco-elastic polyurethane foam is made from polyurethane with additional chemicals that increase its viscosity level.
 Polyurethane is simply a widely available polymer that when mixed with other chemicals gives you a range of foam such as spandex and foam in your sofa couch, including memory foam.

 Memory foam has two features that make them excellent materials for bed and pillow supports.

 First, memory foam cells employ an open cell structure meaning the cells of foam have holes in them.
 These holes compress fully and spread their air pressure to adjoining cells.
 This feature of memory foam is what really helps to reduce pressure points.

 Secondly, along with yielding underweight, the memory foam mattress cells are heat sensitive.
 More application of heat causes the cells compress.
 This temperature sensitivity helps the memory foam mattress further conform to the exact shape of the sleeper’s body.
 The example often used to demonstrate its properties is that a hand pressed into the foam and then removed will leave a clear impression in the foam.
 It is this property of variable density that led to its use for medical bed supports for long-term bed-bound patients.

 Firm But Not So Firm